Wednesday, October 21, 2009

 One of the canoes will be on display at the KidWalk 5K to benefit Box of Rain and 5 other Annapolis Charities on May 2nd from 7:30am-11am at the Naval Academy Stadium.
 To register for the walk visit: www.FriendsLHS.org

 Following the walk both canoes will be down at City Dock for the Maryland Maritime Heritage Festival the afternoons of May 2nd and 3rd.
-While at City Dock they will get their design coat of paint in anticipation for launch day on May 17th at 1pm from the Annapolis Maritime Museum.
+While at City Dock they will get their design coat of paint in anticipation for launch day on May 17th at 1pm from th

 The Annapolis Maritime Museum, Box of Rain, and Eastport Yacht Club Foundation will host a special celebration for the participants, sponsors, and community.